shruti2835/Stock-Price-Prediction-Google-/README.md

 # Stock-Price-Prediction-Google

-Simple Demonstration project.
-It cannot and should not be used for any personal or financial purposes.
-Just a demonstration of how machine learning can be used for this task.
-The dataset for this project has been taken from Yahoo.
+Stock Price is a core component in the Finance Industy that reflects market evaluation of the worth of the company.
+Company's stock prices gives valuable insights to the investors as it reflects the company's value and the ability to grow in the future.
+Stock Price Prediction can help investors and businessmen to get these valuable insights within seconds using a tool that predicts the Stock Price.
+This project is a simple demonstration of how machine learning algorithms can be used in Stock Price Prediction.
+This cannot and should be used for any personal or financial purposes.
+The data for this project has been scrapped from the yahoo website.